Citi Simplicity vs. Chase Freedom

 Two of the top no-fee cards on the market are the Citi Simplicity and the Chase Freedom, yet both of them are designed to appeal to a different type of cardholder.
 So let’s take a look at these two cards, and find out which one makes the most sense for your needs.

 But in addition to Simplicity’s friendly terms, it also offers the longest promotional financing offer available from any major card issuer.
 New applicants receive 12 months of interest-free financing on new purchases, and 21 months of interest-free financing on balance transfers.
 The balance transfer must be made within the first four months of being a cardmember and comes with a 5% balance transfer fee.
-And once the promotional rate expires, the standard interest rate is 16.24% - 26.24%* (Variable), depending on the cardholder’s creditworthiness, and applies only to any remaining balance.
+Once the promotional rate expires, the standard interest rate is 16.99% - 26.99%* (Variable), depending on the cardholder’s creditworthiness, and applies only to any remaining balance.

 Cardholder benefits include auto rental collision damage waiver, purchase protection, and an extended warranty program.
 When used to purchase travel, cardholders receive trip cancellation and interruption coverage, lost luggage reimbursement, and travel accident insurance.
 There is even a roadside dispatch service, although cardholders will have to pay for any services or repairs.